Get A Quote

 What Is EPDM Cable?

-Job sites with power tools will need to use SOOW cable, and industrial job sites often use Type W and Type G-GC cables.
+Job sites with power tools must use SOOW cable, and industrial job sites often use Type W and Type G-GC cables.
 Cables such as these are dragged across dirt, rocks, cement and much worse while getting run over by trucks and stepped on each and every day.
 So an advertisement for power cables like this would probably look something like the “Ford Tough” commercials.
 Rubber jackets are some of the most rugged and durable jackets you can get.

 What Is PVC Cable?